conor-walker/Pydle/README.md

 - Randomly selects a 5 letter word from over 5000 possibilities
 - Tells you what letters are in the right position, which are present in the word but not in the right place, and which are not in the word at all
 - Seed-based, so the word is the same when run on a given day - just like the real thing!
-- That's about it - it's fairly barebones as-is!
+- Coloured output similar to the original game - with thanks to @sgoudham

 ## Prerequisites & Running
 To run from source, you'll need to have Python installed and accessible on your system.